stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 impressiveness of its rendering, even in these hasty diagrams, made us think that its sub-glacial levels must still form a feature of peculiar importance.
 Perhaps it embodied architectural marvels as yet unencountered by us.
-It was certainly of incredible age according to the sculptures in which it figured&mdash;being indeed among the first things built in the city.
+It was certainly of incredible age according to the sculptures in which it figured--being indeed among the first things built in the city.
 Its carvings, if preserved, could not but be highly significant.
-Moreover, it might form a good present link with the upper world&mdash;a shorter route than the one we were so carefully blazing, and probably that by which those others had descended.
+Moreover, it might form a good present link with the upper world--a shorter route than the one we were so carefully blazing, and probably that by which those others had descended.

-  At any rate, the thing we did was to study the terrible sketches&mdash;which quite perfectly confirmed our own&mdash;and start back over the indicated course to the circular place; the course which our nameless predecessors must have traversed twice before us.
+  At any rate, the thing we did was to study the terrible sketches--which quite perfectly confirmed our own--and start back over the indicated course to the circular place; the course which our nameless predecessors must have traversed twice before us.
 The other neighbouring gate to the abyss would lie beyond that.
-I need not speak of our journey&mdash;during which we continued to leave an economical trail of paper&mdash;for it was precisely the same in kind as that by which we had reached the cul de sac; except that it tended to adhere more closely to the ground level and even descend to basement corridors.
-Every now and then we could trace certain disturbing marks in the debris or litter under foot; and after we had passed outside the radius of the gasoline scent we were again faintly conscious&mdash;spasmodically&mdash;of that more hideous and more persistent scent.
+I need not speak of our journey--during which we continued to leave an economical trail of paper--for it was precisely the same in kind as that by which we had reached the cul de sac; except that it tended to adhere more closely to the ground level and even descend to basement corridors.
+Every now and then we could trace certain disturbing marks in the debris or litter under foot; and after we had passed outside the radius of the gasoline scent we were again faintly conscious--spasmodically--of that more hideous and more persistent scent.
 After the way had branched from our former course we sometimes gave the rays of our single torch a furtive sweep along the walls; noting in almost every case the well-nigh omnipresent sculptures, which indeed seem to have formed a main aesthetic